HackRU/handbook/directors.md

 If HackHERS works off the same schedule, you'll notice that HackRU and HackHERS overlap.
 So should their preparation, unfortunately.

+### Day-of Timings

+This is a rough HackRU schedule, also from experience.
+It's to explain what projects are used when so you know what to expect on the floor of HackRU.

+- 6 pm (or later) Friday: registration walkthrough for volunteers: make sure they know the flow.
+- 10 am Saturday: registration: R&D does this.
+You'll be ready.
+QR scanning and the label printer are essential.
+- 12 pm: Lunch means more QRs.
+The mentorship and team building apps may be demoed at opening.
+- 6 pm: Dinner also leads to QRs.
+- 12 am (Sunday): T-shirts, midnight surprise means QRs.
+- 2 am: midnight meal means QRs.
+- 8 am: breakfast means QRs.
+- 9:30 am: judging walkthrough (so the juding app has to be up and ready)
+- 10 am: Judging (or a bit later).

+## Meetings

+There are a plethora of meetings we go to.

+### Project leads

+This is just to catch up with the team and keep R&D on one page about the progress of everything.
+The weekly-updates folder has all the details, but the main point is to have every project have a sort-of
+stand-up: let them reveal their state, their blockers, and their todos.

+Leave room for more specific questions too.
+Also, consider having project leads demo their projects occasionally, to track progress and dive deeper into one project as needed.

+### All of R&D

+We hope you meet the architects.
+They ought to know you and you ought to know them.
+So meet!
+This should not be a very serious meeting.
+Have fun with it.

+### Directors

+You should meet with the directors weekly to handle inter-team communication and updates.
+This is like a drawn-out stand-up since blockers are resolved at times and the decisions involved might go back and forth a bit.

+Nowadays, these meetings hardly last longer than an hour, so are just about efficient.

+### Exec 1-on-1s

+R&D should somewhat insist on this.
+The execs should have a good pulse on R&D and R&D is very active.
+This is also useful so that deadlines can be better arranged and so that you don't burn yourself out.
+It might just help to know that the authorities (FWIW) support you.

 ## Other Stuff we Do

 Qasim and I have been busy outside of R&D too.
 But there are a few small things that we don't really know who should